Data protection for community groups

 Think about what personal data your group holds about people.
 This is likely to include names and contact details, but may also include other more sensitive information.

 It is important to understand whether personal data belongs to a group or to you personally.
 For very small groups this can be a bit confusing.
 A good rule of thumb is to consider whether you met a person, or gained their information, in the course of your involvement with the group.
-If you know someone because of your role in a group, and have only gained the information through the course of running group activities, the data you hold about that person belongs to the group and not to you personally.
+If you know someone because of your role in a group, and have only gained the information through running group activities, the data you hold about that person belongs to the group and not to you personally.
 You should not use it for personal reasons without explicit consent.

 What is your group’s purpose for collecting, storing and using personal data?